MCA: Deprivation of liberty (DoL) in light of the Supreme Court judgment: messages for practice

 In March 2014, the Supreme Court issued a judgment on deprivation of liberty, which clarified what may constitute a situation whereby someone can legally have their liberty taken away.
 The judgment has a big consequence for those people working in the area of mental capacity.
 As with any change, there’s likely to be some confusion over the future direction of practice in light of the judgement.

-This film looks at how the judgment effects people’s working lives in practice, by looking in detail at two real-life case studies.
-It’s a follow-up film to a video which introduces the changes that the Supreme Court judgment made.
+This video looks at how the judgment affects people’s working lives in practice, by looking in detail at two real-life case studies.
+It follows up a video which introduces the changes that the Supreme Court judgment made.

 Messages for practice

 1. Authorisations under Deprivation of Liberty Safeguards (DoLS) can be used creatively to enhance people’s daily lives